-The principal movements in the company's net debt related to cash flow movements and are disclosed as part of the financing activities in the statement of cash flows on page 9.
+The principal movements in the company's net debt related to cash flow movements and are disclosed as part of the financing activities in the statement of cash flows.

-19. Commitments
+21. Commitments

 Operating lease commitments - where the company is the lessee